davelively14/locorum/README.md

 For development, visit [`localhost:4000`](http://localhost:4000) from your browser.

-For deployed v0.3.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.
+For deployed v0.3.2, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

+## v0.3.3 to do List

 ## v0.4 to do list
-- Persist search results
+- Enhance persisted search results experience
   - Allow user to select older results, sort by date
   - Allow user to clear older results from search/edit menu
   - Display "as of" for each search
   - Limit persisted data to 3 most recent ResultCollections
+- Replace %Header{} with %Result{}
 - Export results to CSV
 - Improve templates
   - Project